What are the Different Types of Circuit Breakers?

 Medium voltage circuit breakers

-These breakers handle voltages between 1 and 72 kV (1000 – 72000 V), and you can install them indoors, or outdoors, in substations.
+These breakers handle voltages between 1 and 72 kV (1000 – 72000 V), and you can install them indoors, outdoors, and in substations.

 Classification of medium voltage circuit breakers